GA-CyberWorkforceAcademy/GTA-Labs/nix-commands.md

 shell to look in the current directory.
 If you only enter pinger then you’ll get a “command not found” error.

 That is the end of this tutorial.
-You will learn more about Unix commands in other lab assignments.
+You will learn more about Linux commands in other lab assignments.

 Finish Up